gstoyano/target-dev.en/help/dev/implement/server-side/sdk-guides/on-device-decisioning/index.md

 ---
-keywords:
-- server side
-- server-side
-- sdk
-- sdks
-- on-device
-- decisioning
-- on device
-- ondevice
-- zero latency
-- latency
-- near-zero
-- node.js
+keywords: server side, server-side, sdk, sdks, on-device, decisioning, on device, ondevice, zero latency, latency, near-zero, node.js, server side3
 description: Learn how to use on-device decisioning to cache your Target A/B and MVT activities on your server to perform in-memory decisioning at near-zero latency.
 title: What is On-Device Decisioning?
 feature: Implement Server-side